Gundancer/foundryvtt-token-color-marker/README.md

 ![Token Color Marker](README-img/ModuleSettings.jpg)

 The "My Color Settings" button in module settings will open the color customization window.
 The name of a color marker can be modified here along with the hex value.
 The color picker column shows the color and opens a color picker.
+The trash icon is used to delete.
 The "Add Color" button adds a new color marker with a random color.
 The image below is an example of adding "Pink" to the color marker palette.

 ![Token Color Marker](README-img/CustomColors.jpg)